larry-fuy/SimpleScheduler/README.md

 SimpleScheduler
 ===============

-Schedulers design and evaluation in simple case
+A scheduler design and evaluation in simple case